 - The candidate's membership in a non-professional organization or club that is not related to the job.

-Remember, when in doubt, ask yourself if the question is job-related; if not, don't ask!
+Remember, when in doubt, ask yourself if the question is job-related; if it's not, don't ask the question.

-Follow the above guidelines closely and you will be well on your way toward hiring the right person for the job.
+Follow the above guidelines closely helps protect all involved parties and allows you to focus on successfully hiring the right person for the job.

 More Team Building Articles